 During the show you might see something that makes you feel sad.
 You can feel sad if you like, that's okay.
-If you would like to take some time out you can leave the seating to relax for a while.
+If you would like to take some time out you can leave your seat to relax for a while in our chill out area.

-If you need a bit of quiet time, there is a chill out room on the first floor.
-These signs will show you the way:
+If you need a bit of quiet time, there is a chill out room on the first floor in the Dress Circle Bar.
+These signs will show you the way.